 - Your product quality and availability

-With the proliferation of massive players like Amazon, most midsize retailers simply can’t compete with the low prices being offered (and nor should you).
+With the proliferation of massive players like Amazon, most midsize retailers simply can’t compete with the low prices being offered (and shouldn’t even attempt it).

 Instead, we recommend focusing on your differentiators when building your Black Friday marketing strategy to drive the most online sales from the audiences that really matter.